purecloudlabs/iframe-coordinator/README.md

  * We require a few polyfills in order to support IE11.
 These
  * will be needed to be loaded by both the host and the client.
  */
-import "@babel/polyfill";
+import '@babel/polyfill';
-import "custom-event-polyfill/polyfill.js";
+import 'custom-event-polyfill/polyfill.js';
-import "url-polyfill";
+import 'url-polyfill';

 /* The iframe coordinator library uses custom elements to
  * embed itself in the host app.
 If you are targeting browsers